Developing a Strategic and Risk-Based Approach to Collections Care

 -

-Assess organizational risks related to collections and connect these insights to your broader risk management strategy, supporting resource planning and decision-making.
+Assess organizational risks related to collections and connect these to the broader organizational risk strategy, resource planning, and funding.

 -

-Following the course, you will receive additional resources and ongoing support to help you apply what you’ve learned in your practice.
+Following the course, you will receive additional resources and support to help you apply what you have learned in practice.

 Who Is This Course For?